api3dao/oev-docs/docs/oev/index.md

 <!-- TODO: Mention audits -->

-We use a combination of OEV Network and OEV Auctioneer to power the OEV Auctions in a secure and transparent way.
+We use a combination of the OEV Network and the OEV Auctioneer to power the OEV Auctions in a secure and transparent way.

 At a high level, auctions are running separately for each dApp.
 Auctions repeat indefinitely in "rounds", that take fixed amount of time.
 Participants place